encode/uvicorn/docs/deployment.md

                                   responses.
   --limit-request-header-size INTEGER
                                   Maximum allowed size of an HTTP request header field.
-Defaults to 8190 --backlog INTEGER               Maximum number of connections to hold in backlog --limit-max-requests INTEGER    Maximum number of requests to service before
+Pass 0 to disable the check --backlog INTEGER               Maximum number of connections to hold in backlog --limit-max-requests INTEGER    Maximum number of requests to service before